 Basis risk is the extent to which the District's variable rate interest payments to bondholders differs from the variable rate payments received from the swap counterparties.
 The District's variable rate interest payments to bondholders are paid quarterly based on 67% of the three month LIBOR rate, plus .45% for the principal portion maturing on December 15, 2016 and plus .48% for the principal portion maturing on December 15, 2016 and plus .48% for the principal portion maturing on December 15, 2020.
-The variable rate interest payments received from the swap counterparties are equal to the variable rate interest payments owed to bondholders, which renders this swap to be currently without basis risk.
+The variable rate interest payments received from the swap counterparties are equal to the variable rate interest payments of the swap counterparties are equal to the variable rate interest payments of the swap to be currently without basis risk.